According to the Office for National Statistics, around 60 people are killed every year in Great Britain as a result of carbon monoxide poisoning.

 Landlords legal obligations when it comes to Gas Safety regulations are well publicised.
 We know that we need to have a Gas Safety Certificate every 12 months by a competent Gas Safe registered engineer.

 Unfortunately, carbon monoxide poisoning is one of the lesser known evils.
-However, with a little more knowledge and with a few safety measures put in place, landlords can help to save lives with a few simple and relatively cheap steps.
+However, with a little more knowledge and a few safety measures put in place, landlords can help to keep their tenants safe.

 Do landlords have to fit carbon monoxide detectors